-In our previous IPD meta-analysis47, in which all included studies used vaginal progesterone 90-200 mg/day, the rates of maternal adverse effects, such as vaginal discharge, vaginal pruritus and discontinuation of treatment because of adverse effects, were similar between the vaginal progesterone and placebo groups.
-In 2013, the three-armed trial by Serra et al.67 comparing placebo with two different daily doses of vaginal progesterone (200 and 400 mg) reported a dose-dependent, non-significant trend towards a higher rate of intrahepatic cholestasis of pregnancy (0% in the placebo group, 1% in the group receiving 200 mg and 5% in the group receiving 400 mg).
-Nonetheless, the larger study by El-Refaie et al. 69 reported that there was no significant difference in the rate of intrahepatic cholestasis of pregnancy between the group using 400 mg of daily vaginal progesterone (1%) and the no treatment group (0%).
-Moreover, this study found that the rates of vaginal pruritus, vaginal discharge, headache, skin rash and gastrointestinal symptoms did not differ significantly between the study groups.
-Thus, it appears that a 400-mg daily dose of vaginal progesterone is not associated with an increased risk of adverse maternal effects as compared with a 200-mg daily dose of vaginal progesterone or placebo/no treatment.
+In our previous IPD meta-analysis,47 in which all included studies used vaginal progesterone 90-200 mg/day, the rates of maternal adverse effects such as vaginal discharge and vaginal pruritus, and discontinuation of treatment because of adverse effects were similar between the vaginal progesterone and placebo groups.
+In 2013, the three-armed trial by Serra et al67 comparing placebo with two different daily doses of vaginal progesterone (200 and 400 mg) reported a dosedependent, non-significant trend towards a higher rate of intrahepatic cholestasis of pregnancy (0% in the placebo group, 1% in the 200 mg group, and 5% in the 400 mg group).
+Nonetheless, the larger study by El-refaie et al69 reported that there was no significant difference in the rate of intrahepatic cholestasis of pregnancy between the group using 400 mg of daily vaginal progesterone (1%) and the no treatment group (0%).
+Moreover, this study found that the rates of vaginal pruritus, vaginal discharge, headache, skin rash, and gastrointestinal symptoms did not differ significantly between the study groups.
+Thus, it appears that a 400 mg daily dose of vaginal progesterone is not associated with an increased risk of adverse maternal effects as compared with a 200 mg daily dose of vaginal progesterone or placebo/no treatment.